coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 This script is perfectly dynamic and will work with any amount of inventories with the same labels.

 ### Results
-Unfortinately, SFM dissapoints in terms of speed, the simple script shown above will transfer items out of the input Storage Drawer at a rate of 2 stacks / second, however... this can be Improved.
+Unfortunately, SFM disappoints in terms of speed, the simple script shown above will transfer items out of the input Storage Drawer at a rate of 2 stacks / second, however... this can be Improved.

 ## Cheesing SFM
 This section will cover a few tricks you can do when using SFM to make it faster at the cost of code readability, stability, and server performance.
 These two methods are generally applicable to all SFM scripts, and any further tests in the logistics category will ignore these abilities.